What is a kidney stone?

 These are the most common symptoms of kidney stones:

-- Extreme, sharp pain in the back or side that will not go away.
+- Extreme, sharp pain in the back, side, lower belly (abdomen), or groin that will not go away.
 Changing positions doesn't help.
-Pain can come and go.
+Pain may last for a short or long time and may come and go in waves.

 - Blood in the urine